shubhambhatnag/ROS-Manager/README.md

    - Access the NiceGUI interface at http://localhost
    - Select a ROS bag file from the dropdown menu to visualize it using Webviz.
+   - For more information about manipulating Webviz view this

-2. **Editing Layout**
+3. **Editing Layout**

    - Use the toggle to select which pre-determined layout to use
-   - The webviz app also allows you to set your own layout, and import JSON layouts (top right)
+   - The Webviz app also allows you to set your own layout, and import/export your own JSON layouts (top right)